Mercury13/unicodia/develop.md

   * GlyphWiki’s placeholder of CJK fonts
     * (To be written)
   * Latin in Library
-    * AutoBuilder has some sort of forget checker, and when the character becomes in the font, you may write it to ``MiscFiles/library.xml`` and reduce number of forgotten characters
+    * AutoBuilder has some sort of forget checker, and when the tofu is filled, you may write it to ``MiscFiles/library.xml`` and reduce number of forgotten characters
 * When Unicode transitions from beta to release, go to ``MiscFiles/RawData`` and change addresses to final ones

 # If you want to rebuild GlyphWiki font